-It is time that the streets of Oia filled with people from all over the world.
-The ruins of the castle of St. Nicholas, the churches and the roofs is their usual destination.
+It is time that the streets of Oia are filled with people from all over the world to see the sunset from Santorini.
+The ruins of the castle of St. Nicholas, the churches, and the roofs are their usual destination.
 There, at the sight of the sun sinking, the atmosphere looks dreamy.

-The unique color combinations as the sun sinks into the blue of the Aegean compose a romantic scene that touches every visitor.
+The unique color combinations as the sun sink into the blue of the Aegean compose a romantic scene that touches every visitor.

 Oia is located in the north of the island, 11 km away from Fira.
 It is famous for its sunset.
 Although the mileage was closer than the other places we went, it was the most difficult route due to speed and altitude.
 Thus, the bus took 40 minutes somewhere about these kilometers.

 Oia was one of the five castles of Santorini (castle of St Nicholas).
-The settlement was on its peak in the late 19th and early 20th century thanks to shipping, transit trade and agriculture.
+The settlement was at its peak in the late 19th and early 20th-century thanks to shipping, transit trade, and agriculture.

-Oia offers countless other places to enjoy the colors of the sunset, corners with much less crowds and 100% magical views!
+Oia offers countless other places to enjoy the colors of the sunset, corners with much fewer crowds, and 100% magical views!
 Seek your own!

 The Akrotiri Lighthouse is one of the most beautiful in the Cyclades.
 Constructed in 1892 by the French Company of Lighthouses.
 The tower height is 10 meters.
 Renovated in 1925, it ceased operations in the Second World War and became operational again in 1945 was electrified in 1983 and was automated in 1988.
 South of the lighthouse there is an anchorage sheltered from the northerly winds.